jeras/verilator/docs/guide/exe_verilator.rst

    With :vlopt:`--clk`, the specified signal is marked as a clock signal.

-   The provided signal-name is specified using a RTL hierarchy path.
-For example, v.foo.bar.
+   The provided :command:`signal-name` is specified using a RTL hierarchy path.
+   For example, :command:`v.foo.bar`.
 If the signal is the input to top-module, then directly provide the signal name.
 Alternatively, use a :option:`/*verilator&32;clocker*/` metacomment in RTL file to mark the signal directly.